Alchemist-X/howcryptoworksbook/Chapter_10_Market_Structure_Trading.md

 ---

-## Section 3: Market Participants and Information Flow
+## Section III: Market Participants and Information Flow

 ### The Role of Latency in Modern Markets